R3Conclave/conclave-core-sdk/docs/docs/mail.md

 Like all symmetric ciphers, for AES/GCM to work both sides must know the same key.
 But we want to be able to send messages to a target for which we only know a public key, and have never had a chance to securely generate a joint AES key with.
 This is the problem solved by the [Elliptic Curve Diffie-Hellman algorithm](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).
-To use it we first select a large random number (256 bits) and then convert that to a coordinate on an elliptic curve - in our case, we use Curve25519, which is a modern and highly robust elliptic curve.
+To use it, we first select a large random number (256 bits) and then convert that to a coordinate on an elliptic curve - in our case, we use Curve25519, which is a modern and highly robust elliptic curve.
 The point on the elliptic curve is our public key and can be encoded in another 256 bits (32 bytes).
 We write this public key after the unencrypted envelope.
 This key is an *ephemeral* key - we picked it just for the purposes of creating this mail.